nwabuezenonso/learning-react_native/myproject/readMe.md

  A view style can not pass down to a text

  OnchangeText atomatically takes in the value of the text field.

+ Flat lists differ from scroll view in performance and smaller codes